 There are several options and you may choose one method exclusively or combine two or more depending on what is appropriate for your situation.
 Please plan to arrive with approximately USD$1,000 immediately available to meet book and personal expenses.

 This is a secure method of moving funds directly from a bank in your home country to Hiram’s Student Accounts Office.
 Wired funds must be in U.S. dollars.
 Upon our receipt of funds, they are immediately posted to your personal student billing account.
 Wire transfer instructions are sent to all accepted students.
-Please allow three business days for transfer of funds in order to meet all payment deadlines.
+Please allow three business days for the transfer of funds in order to meet all payment deadlines.

 Hiram College tuition and fees can be paid by MasterCard, Visa, American Express, and Discover.
-If you have a VISA credit card in your name (NOT in the name of another family member), it will be a convenient way to pay for College Bookstore and most off-campus expenses or purchases while living in the U.S. If you bring a credit card to the U.S., before you depart be certain to notify the card company that you will be using the card in the United States to insure that they do not block use of the card outside your home country.
+If you have a VISA credit card in your name (NOT in the name of another family member), it will be a convenient way to pay for College Bookstore and most off-campus expenses or purchases while living in the U.S. If you bring a credit card to the U.S., before you depart be certain to notify the card company that you will be using the card in the United States to ensure that they do not block use of the card outside your home country.

 American Express Travelers Cheques